ExoJulia/SysSimExClusters/README.md

   * "masses_all.out"
   * "stellar_radii_with_planets.out"
   * "stellar_masses_with_planets.out"
-  The data in these files are the same as those found in "physical_catalog.csv", just organized in a different format.
+The data in these files are the same as those in "physical_catalog.csv", just organized in a different format.
 * An individual file for the observed periods, transit depths, transit durations, stellar radii, and stellar masses of all the planets (and stars with observed planets) in the observed catalog:
   * "periods.out"
   * "depths.out"
   * "durations.out"
   * "stellar_radii_obs.out"
   * "stellar_masses_obs.out"
-  The data in these files are the same as those found in "observed_catalog.csv", just organized in a different format (sorted into systems with 1, 2, 3, ..., and 8 observed planets).
+The data in these files are the same as those in "observed_catalog.csv", just organized in a different format (sorted into systems with 1, 2, 3, ..., and 8 observed planets).